vtereshkov/umka-lang/doc/api.md

 ```
 UMKA_API bool umkaCall(void *umka, int entryOffset,
-                       int numParamSlots, UmkaStackSlot *params, UmkaStackSlot *result);
+                       int numParamSlots, UmkaStackSlot *params, UmkaStackSlot *result, int *exitCode);
 ```

 Calls the specific Umka function.
-Here, `umka` is the interpreter instance handle, `entryPoint` is the function entry point offset previously obtained by calling `umkaGetFunc()`,  `numParamSlots` is the number of Umka fiber stack slots occupied by the actual parameters passed to the function (equal to the number of parameters if no structured parameters are passed by value), `params` is the array of stack slots occupied by the actual parameters, `result` is the pointer to the stack slot to be occupied by the returned value.
+Here, `umka` is the interpreter instance handle, `entryPoint` is the function entry point offset previously obtained by calling `umkaGetFunc()`,  `numParamSlots` is the number of Umka fiber stack slots occupied by the actual parameters passed to the function (equal to the number of parameters if no structured parameters are passed by value), `params` is the array of stack slots occupied by the actual parameters, `result` is the pointer to the stack slot to be occupied by the returned value, `exitCode` is the exit code of the call.
 Returns `true` if the Umka function returns successfully and no run-time errors are detected.

 ## Debugging and profiling